ReinoutPenguin/Random-batch-programs/README.md

 # Random-useless-batch-programs

-Just simple batch programs that probably doesn’t really help with stuff
+All the files in this repository are for education use only.
+I will not be held accountable for anything you do with these programs.

+Just simple batch programs that I made while bored.
+Do note that some of the code I've used is code I found from the internet